 Abstract: The function of DNA methylation in species such as bivalves where the limited amount of DNA methylation is predominantly found in gene bodies remains unclear.
 An emerging possible explanation is that the role of gene body DNA methylation is dependent on gene function, a potential phenomenon that has arisen from selective pressure on lineage-specific life history traits.
 In genes contributing to phenotypes that benefit from increased plasticity, the absence of DNA methylation could contribute to stochastic transcriptional opportunities and increased transposable element activity.
 In genes where regulated control of activity is essential, DNA methylation may also play a role in targeted, predictable genome regulation.
 Here we review the current knowledge concerning DNA methylation in bivalves and explore the putative role of DNA methylation in both an evolutionary and ecological context.

 The variability observed in DNA methylation landscapes and functionality in invertebrates is fascinating from both a molecular and evolutionary perspective.
 At the molecular level we are still uncovering the many nuances associated with the functional mechanism of methylation, which in turn should eventually provide insight into the evolution of this prevalent epigenetic mark.
 Although we continue to understand more about DNA methylation in invertebrates, relatively limited information exists concerning the role of DNA methylation in molluscs.
-What we do know about DNA methylation in these species comes primarily from studies on the bivalve, Crassostrea gigas.
+The phylum Mollusca encompasses xxx species represents diverse evolutionary branch and stuff.
+Bivalves in particular are economically (commercial relevance in aquaculture) and ecologically important (sentinel organisms) group.
 Here we review the current knowledge concerning DNA methylation in bivalves and explore the putative role of DNA methylation in both an evolutionary and ecological context.

 The presence of DNA methylation has been confirmed in several bivalves including the Japanese scallop, Chlamys farreri [1], the salt water clam, Donax trunculus [2], and the Pacific oyster Crassostrea gigas [3].
 Using high-throughput sequencing of bisulfite treated DNA (BS-Seq) it was recently determined 15% of CpG dinucleotides (1.8% of total cytosines) in the C. gigas genome are methylated (Gavery & Roberts in review), similar to the 2% total methylation for a gastropod (snail) as measured by LC-MS [4].
 Methylation levels reported for the Pacific oyster were characterized in adult gill tissue but it is important to note that methylation levels are likely to vary among life history stages and among tissue types.
 This point is clearly indicated by Riviere et al [5] where they used an ELISA to quantify relative DNA methylation in developing oysters.
 Although the ELISA approach does not provide comparable values with respect to the extent of absolute DNA methylation levels, methylation almost doubled during the morula and blastula stage as compared to oocyte and then decreased again during later developmental stages [5].
-Currently our lab is examining DNA methylation characteristics in different tissue types.
-Using BS-Seq on sperm, we have determined the level of CpG methylation is comparable (12%) to what we found in gill tissue.